G-1nOnly/AniSDF/README.md

 - The scene is normalized so that cameras have a minimum distance `1.0` to the center of the scene.
 Setting `model.radius=1.0` works in most cases.
 If not, try setting a smaller radius that wraps tightly to your foreground object.
 - There are three choices to determine the scene center: `dataset.center_est_method=camera` uses the center of all camera positions as the scene center; `dataset.center_est_method=lookat` assumes the cameras are looking at the same point and calculates an approximate look-at point as the scene center; `dataset.center_est_method=point` uses the center of all points (reconstructed by COLMAP) that are bounded by cameras as the scene center.
 Please choose an appropriate method according to your capture.

+### Experiments Note
+- Some thoughts on experiments would be update here.

 ### Testing
 The training procedure are by default followed by testing, which computes metrics on test data, generates animations and exports the geometry as triangular meshes.
 If you want to do testing alone, just resume the pretrained model and replace `--train` with `--test`, for example:
 ```bash